 4- Peter Virgil: There’s something I just gotta do, I cant help myself.

 Georgia Garrett [thinking he’s going to kiss her]: Well if you can’t help yourself, you can’t help yourself.

 5- Georgia Garrett [trying to impersonate Elvira Kent]: À votre santé!

 The more I see this film, the more I love it.
-I know some people are not too fond of musicals (especially people from MY generation), but I think this one is a good idea for everybody.
+I know some people are not too fond of musicals (especially people from MY generation), but I think this one can please anybody.
 You’re entertained from the beginning until the end and there aren’t too many songs.
 Romance on the High Seas is simply a great boost.
-After watching it, I’m so joyful and want to sing and dance like Doris, even if it’s midnight and everybody is sleeping in the house except me.
-It’s a film that makes you want to do a cruise as well and live an exciting adventure!
+After watching it, I’m so joyful and want to sing and dance like Doris, even if it’s midnight and everybody except me is sleeping in the house.
+It’s also a film that makes you want to go on a cruise and live an exciting adventure!